Director of Annual Giving & Development Services

 Michael is a follower of Christ, a lover of people and is always seeking to be better at both.
-He joined the Water4 team in 2016 after more than a decade in higher education marketing & fundraising.
-He holds a bachelor's degree in Marketing from Oklahoma Christian University and a master's degree in Education Leadership from the University of Oklahoma.
+He joined the Water4 team in 2016 after more than a decade in higher education marketing and fundraising.
+He holds a bachelor's degree in marketing from Oklahoma Christian University and a master's degree in education leadership from the University of Oklahoma.

-He is married to his high school sweetheart Annaleise.
-Together they are the proud parents of Isabella, Benjamin and Harrison Mitchell.
-Michael enjoys books, music of all kinds, fishing, travel, and shenanigans with his children.
+Michael is married to his high school sweetheart Annaleise.
+Together they are the proud parents of Isabella, Benjamin and Harrison.
+Michael enjoys books, music of all kinds, fishing, travel and shenanigans with his children.

 His favorite quote is, “The master in the art of living makes little distinction between his work and his play, his labor and his leisure, his mind and his body, his education and his recreation, his love and his religion.
 He hardly knows which is which.
 He simply pursues his vision of excellence at whatever he does, leaving others to decide whether he is working or playing.
 To him he is always doing both.” -James Michener